codingColinMcM/Note-Taker-Express/README.md

 # Note-Taker-Express

-Is it ironic that I
+Is it ironic that I am

 ## Description